At desolate Algeria gas plant, hope for new start

-TIGUENTOURINE, Algeria (Reuters) - Algerian engineers at the In Amenas natural gas plant are working to get at least some of the desert facility back to work in the coming days, two weeks after three dozen foreign workers were killed in an Islamist hostage siege.
+TIGUENTOURINE, Algeria, Jan 31 (Reuters) - Algerian engineers at the In Amenas natural gas plant are working to get at least some of the desert facility back to work in the coming days, two weeks after three dozen foreign workers were killed in an Islamist hostage siege.

-Lying deep in the Sahara, the site was surrounded by troops with armored vehicles when Algerian officials gave journalists a first view of the area since gunmen attacked on January 15 and seized hundreds of hostages before the army stormed in four days later.
+Lying deep in the Sahara, the site was surrounded by troops with armoured vehicles when Algerian officials gave journalists a first view of the area since gunmen attacked on Jan.
+15 and seized hundreds of hostages before the army stormed in four days later.

 Outside the dusty and sprawling residential compound where dozens of foreigners were held, an electronic information board recorded the passage of time since normal work ended - it was 16 days, it said, since the last entry in the employee absence log.